wwt/docker-foundations/docs/sections/section_3.md

 ## Copy Files

 Another common need is to copy files into the container.
 When using the container as a development environment, Visual Studio Code will automatically **mount** the project directory and make the files available within the container.
-This relates to files you need to have available in the Docker image (aside from your development repo) like the `requirements.txt` file so we can install packages.
+This relates to files you need to have available in the Docker image (aside from your development repo) like the `requirements.txt` file, so we can install packages.

-**Scenario:** *The python project will require a couple of additiona. python packages.
+**Scenario:** *The python project will require a couple of additional python packages.
 Create a `requirements.txt` file and make sure it's available to your Docker image.*

 1. *CREATE* a **file** named `requirements.txt` in the project root directory